Metropolitan Borough of Finsbury

-The Metropolitan Borough of Finsbury was a Metropolitan borough within the County of London from 1900 to 1965, when it was amalgamated with the Metropolitan Borough of Islington to form the London Borough of Islington.
+The Metropolitan Borough of Finsbury was a metropolitan borough within the County of London from 1900 to 1965, when it was amalgamated with the Metropolitan Borough of Islington to form the London Borough of Islington.

+It was the second smallest of the 28 boroughs within the County of London, stretching from Finsbury Pavement and Square northwest towards King's Cross, splitting The Angel as well as including Farringdon station and the GPO complex at Mount Pleasant.

 Formation and boundaries

 The borough was formed from five civil parishes and extra-parochial places: Charterhouse, Liberty of Glasshouse Yard, St James & St John Clerkenwell, St Luke Middlesex and St Sepulchre Middlesex.
 In 1915 these five were combined into a single civil parish called Finsbury, which was conterminous with the metropolitan borough.

 Previous to the borough's formation it had been administered by three separate local bodies: Holborn District Board of Works, Clerkenwell Vestry and St Luke's Vestry.
 Charterhouse had not been under the control of any local authority prior to 1900.

 The borough covered the areas of Finsbury, Moorfields, Clerkenwell, and St Luke's.
 It bordered Islington, Shoreditch, the City of London, Holborn and St Pancras.